vadniks/OpenNotesMirror/README.md

 It also can be used to create various reminders such as status bar attachment, timed reminder which will notify once in a certain time after it's creation, scheduled reminder which is an advanced type of the timed reminder - it will notify starting the initial time with the provided time intervals until cancelling and widget reminder.
-Colors are also supported.
+A color can be assigned to any note, it will be also assigned to a widget.
+Canvas notes - images that a user can draw (him/her)self.
+The app supports two graphical themes
+ - light and dark.

 This is a next generation of the my Notes application (https://github.com/vadniks/MyAndroidProjectsPublicMirror/tree/master/Notes2.02%20(Suspended)).